Avatar (band)

 Avatar is a Swedish heavy metal band, formed in Mölndal in 2001.
-The band has released ten studio albums, with the tenth, Don't Go in the Forest, released in late October 2025.
+The band has released ten studio albums, with the most recent, Don't Go in the Forest, released in late October 2025.
 The band has had some success on US rock radio, most recently with "The Dirt I'm Buried In" peaking at number 1 of the same chart in August 2023, making it the song with the longest journey to number 1 in the last 20 years.

 History

 Formation and early releases (2001−2010)

 Avatar was formed as Lost Soul in the summer of 2001 by drummer John Alfredsson and vocalist Christian Rimmi.
 They were joined by guitarists Viktor Ekström and Daniel Johansson, as well as bassist John Isacsson.
 However, Johansson was fired after not attending rehearsals, his replacement was current guitarist Jonas Jarlsby.
-After a name change to Avatar, the members decided to disband the band due to the lack of interest of most members in playing heavy music.
+After a name change to Avatar, the members decided to disband due to the lack of interest in playing heavy music.
 Some months later, Alfredsson and Jarlsby found guitarist Kim Egerbo, bassist Niklas Green and vocalist Johannes Eckerström, and decided to reform.
 With this line-up, the band performed their first concert on January 21, 2003, at the Folket's Hus in Mölndal, Sweden.
 Green left Avatar in February and was replaced by Björn Risberg in April.
-That month also saw Eckerström leaving the band due to problems with his voice, he returned just four months later.
+That month also saw Eckerström leave the band due to problems with his voice although he returned four months later.
 In July, Egerbo and Risberg left Avatar, but the latter returned as a guitarist in September, along with current bassist Henrik Sandelin.
 The last member change took place in October 2003, with Simon Andersson replacing Risberg, completing the band's first stable line-up.
 Avatar released two four-song EP demos in 2004: Personal Observations released on 18 January 2004, and 4 Reasons to Die on 19 November 2004.
 Avatar's first studio album, Thoughts of No Tomorrow, was released on 25 January 2006 and peaked at No. 47 on the Sweden Albums Top 60.
 The band completed several European tours as a supporting act for Impaled Nazarene, Evergrey, and In Flames.